MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/revise-project-invoices.md

 To make edits to a confirmed invoice, open the confirmed invoice and select **Revise** (previously referred to as **Correct this invoice**).

 > [!NOTE]
 > Beginning UR 37,  the invoice revision process has been significantly improved to include the **Select transactions** capability so you can perform edits quickly and process invoice corrections in lesser duration.
-This also helps improve performance of invoice corrections when dealing with large invoices with hundreds or thousands of invoice line details, but requiring to connect only a few of those transactions.
+This also helps improve performance of invoice corrections when dealing with large invoices with hundreds or thousands of invoice line details, but requiring to correct only a few of those transactions.

 Depending on the need for correction, users can choose between 2 options - **Select transactions** to revise selected transactions or **Select all transactions** to revise the entire invoice.